Protests in Paris after alleged police rape

 The incident has roiled the working class Paris suburb where Théo was allegedly assaulted, igniting racial tensions.

+Another night of violence gripped Seine-Saint-Denis, a region northeast of Paris with a large migrant population, on Wednesday.
+Twenty-six people were arrested, a spokesperson for the local prefecture told CNN.
+A few miles away, near Paris' Ménilmontant metro station, several hundred demonstrators gathered to protest police violence.

-Authorities say protesters torched garbage bins and vehicles in Aulnay-sous-Bois on Tuesday night.
+Authorities say 17 people were arrested in Aulnay-sous-Bois on Tuesday night, after protesters torched garbage bins and vehicles.
 Videos shared on social media showed clashes between riot police and youths as fires burned in the streets.
 Police fired warning shots into the air to disperse the crowd, according to French reports.
-Police said 17 people involved in the violence were arrested.

 On Monday, hundreds of peaceful protesters marched in the same northern suburb.
 Demonstrators carried banners reading "Justice for Theo" past a nearby building that had "police, rapists" written on it in graffiti.